Technigo/project-express-api/README.md

 # Project Express API
+### Week 13 Technigo Bootcamp
 Creating an express API.
-This week we installed and set up an Express server using Noce and the Google Cloud Platform
+This week we installed and set up an Express server using Node and the Google Cloud Platform.

 ## The problem
 First I downloaded the repo and set up my account on Google cloud platform.
 I created the server.js using the books.json as my data package.
 I tested the API in postman and seemed to get all the endpoints i was searching for so I continued to try to created a frontend to better show the data from the API.I managed to show the books with the react carousel and just added in the other endpoints as hyperlinks.